Crowbar (circuit): Example

 In the following example crowbar circuit, the LM431 adjustable zener regulator controls the gate of the TRIAC.
-The resistor divider of R_{1} and R_{2} provide the reference voltage for the LM431.
+The resistor divider of R_{1} and R_{2} provides the reference voltage for the LM431.
 The divider is set so that during normal operating conditions, the voltage across R_{2} is slightly lower than V_{REF} of the LM431.
 Since this voltage is below the minimum reference voltage of the LM431, it remains off and very little current is conducted through the LM431.
 If the cathode resistor is sized accordingly, very little voltage will be dropped across it and the TRIAC gate terminal will be essentially at the same potential as MT1, keeping the TRIAC off.
 If the supply voltage increases, the voltage across R_{2} will exceed V_{REF} and the LM431 cathode will begin to draw current.
 The voltage at the gate terminal will be pulled down, exceeding the gate trigger voltage of the TRIAC and latching it on, "sinking" excessive current from V+ — V_{o} line to GND.